 Most UW-Eau Claire Honors students will identify Honors courses as the center of the program.
-Honors courses are small — limited to 20 students — and are interdisciplinary, usually discussion-based, and often taught with innovative or experimental teaching methods that put you at the center of what happens in class.
+Honors courses are small, interdisciplinary, usually discussion-based, and often taught with innovative or experimental teaching methods that put you at the center of what happens in class.

 Want a sneak peek at what an Honors class is like?